Skipped64-inf/katacoda-scenarios/influxDB-first-steps/intro.md

 # InfluxDB
 In this scenario you'll learn how to install and use the open-source time series database InfluxDB.

-A time series database are based on Key-Value pairs where the key will be a timestamp.
+InfluxDB is a NoSQL database and  based on Key-Value pairs where the key will be a timestamp.
 This is especially useful for usecases where you are monitoring data over time[[1]](https://github.com/influxdata/influxdb).
 This is what a table in a timeseries database could look like:

 ![Example Table](./assets/influxdb.png)

 [Andreas Buckenhofer,2022, Buckenhofer-DWH04-Tools, Slide 50](https://elearning.dhbw-stuttgart.de/moodle/pluginfile.php/452774/mod_resource/content/1/Buckenhofer-DWH04-Tools.pdf)

-Data is identified by the timestamp and contains all the data connected to the specific timestamp.
+Data is identified by the timestamp and contains all the values connected to that specific timestamp.
+Values are usually meassurements from hardware like sensors, servers, etc.

 The scenario will first focus on the installation and setup of an instance of InfluxDB and telegraf.